Automations (beta)

 | Saved search gets new results | A selected saved search receives new matching results. |

-| Pipeline created or updated | A selected pipeline changes. |
+| Pipeline created or updated | A selected pipeline changes, or any accessible pipeline changes when no pipeline is selected. |

 | Pursuit created or updated | A pursuit in the selected pipeline changes. |